Māori protest movement: Raglan Golf Course

 During the Second World War, land in the Raglan area was taken from its Māori owners for use as an airstrip.
 Following the end of the war, the land was not returned but instead leased to the Raglan Golf Club, who turned it into a golf course.
 This was particularly painful for the original owners as it contained burial grounds, one of which was turned into a bunker.
 A group of protesters led by Eva Rickard and assisted by Angeline Greensill occupied the land and also used legal means to have the land returned, a goal which was eventually achieved.

 1975 Land March

 In 1975 a large group (around 5000) of Māori and other New Zealanders, led by then 79-year-old Whina Cooper, walked the length of the North Island to Wellington to protest against Māori land loss.
 Although the government at the time, the third Labour government, had done more to address Māori grievances than nearly any prior government, protesters felt that much more needed to be done.
 Following the march, the protesters were divided over what to do next.
-Some, including Tame Iti, remained in Wellington to occupy parliament grounds.
+Some, including Tāme Iti, remained in Wellington to occupy parliament grounds.
 A 1975 documentary from director Geoff Steven includes interviews with many of those on the march: Eva Rickard, Tama Poata and Whina Cooper.
 Footage of the television coverage of the march was included in the 1978 television adaptation of Death of the Land by Māori playwright Rowley Habib.